appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/google-login.md

 </dd>

-## Register Google in Appsmith
+## Register Google OAuth in Appsmith

-To complete the Google configuration, you have to register the provider on Appsmith.
+To complete the Google OAuth configuration, you have to register the provider on Appsmith.
 Go to **Admin Settings > Authentication > Google**, and follow the steps below:

 <ZoomImage src="/img/google-auth-appsmith.png" alt="" caption="" />